liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code

+### 14/05/21
+  - More powershell stuff, preparing for automation work

 ### 13/05/21
   - Recap on some powershell for some automation work